lewark/pvc/README.md

 # pvc

 This is a simple phase vocoder implementation written in Python.
 It can be used to time-stretch audio files.
-This program also implements independent pitch-shifting of audio in the frequency domain.
-Additionally, a version that performs formant correction is provided.
+This program also implements independent pitch-shifting of audio in the frequency domain, with optional formant correction.

-Dependencies: numpy, soundfile
+Dependencies: numpy, scipy, SoundFile

 ## Usage

+Run the following command to view the available parameters:

 ```
-python3 pvc.py <in_filename> <out_filename> <length_mult> <pitch_mult> [block_size=4096] [n_blocks=4]
+python3 pvc.py --help
 ```

+## Limitations

+Currently, pitch shifting is performed using a naive linear interpolation of the frequency spectrum.
+This works fine for integer multiples of the current frequency but results in phase artifacts with non-integer pitch scales.

 ## References